maxdemarzi/activities/README.md

 	    		CREATE (prev)-[:NEXT]->(next)
 			)));

 See the full list of activities for one email address:

 	MATCH p=(e:Email {address: "duchamp@hotmail.com"})-[:NEXT*]->(a)
 	WHERE NOT (a)-[:NEXT]->()
 	RETURN p

-Get the distinct activity types for one email address
+Get the distinct activity types for one email address:

 	MATCH p=(e:Email {address: "duchamp@hotmail.com"})-[:NEXT*]->(a)
 	RETURN COLLECT(DISTINCT a.type)